|

 Similarly, during the1916 polio epidemic, NY Times wrote that Orientals and Negroes were "immune" to polio, and concurrently mocked Oriental suggestions that American diets were the cause of polio.
 NY Times did not investigate the obvious nutrition-poison vector.

+The national research team also quietly began a parallel study in January, financed in part by the National Honey Board, to further determine if something pathogenic could be causing colonies to collapse.
 Mr. Hackenberg, the beekeeper, agreed to take his empty bee boxes and other equipment to Food Technology Service, a company in Mulberry, Fla., that uses gamma rays to kill bacteria on medical equipment and some fruits.
 In early results, the irradiated bee boxes seem to have shown a return to health for colonies repopulated with Australian bees.
+My phone interview notes:

 I called Richard Hunter, of FTS, they treat a lot of hives, for many years.
 Hives were brought to FTS uncleaned.
 Hunter doesn't know how hives were treated afterwards.
 Theorizes that bee homing mechanism disrupted outside of hive, pesticides or pathogen (Hunter).
 AFB, fungus